pvavra/temp-ipsy/docs/cluster/cecile/software.md

 ## How to use the stacks

-There are multiple ways to access the stack depending on the how much of control you want over the versions of packages you would like to use:
+There are multiple ways to access the stack depending on the control you want over the versions of softwares you would like to use:

 ### Load the Ipsy environment (recommended method)